 An important study shows that performance on objective tests of attention and memory can be improved by memantine in two other major forms of dementia – Parkinson’s disease dementia and dementia with Lewy Bodies.
 The improvements detected were highly statistically reliable and of clinically relevant effect sizes; indicating that memantine can produce cognitive benefits in patients with these dementias which match those seen previously with anticholinesterases.

 Memantine is FDA approved just for Alzheimer’s.
 Doctors may prescribe it “off-label”, if in their clinical judgment it may help their patient with Lewy Body dementia or Parkinson’s disease.

 Both studies utilised the CDR System™, an automated cognitive test system, making a strong case for benefits for the increased sensitivity and specificity that such procedures bring to dementia research, when compared with the traditional tests which have been historically employed.

-The results were part of a presentation at the last Alzheimer's Association International Conference.
+The results were part of a presentation at an Alzheimer’s Association International Conference.

 The current consensus guidelines for diagnosis of dementia with Lewy Bodies (DLB) and Parkinson’s disease dementia (PDD) identify deficits to attention as core features in both conditions.
 (2,3).
 The present study evaluated the effects of memantine in DLB & PDD.

-In related trials to date in both dementias, the CDR System has detected significant benefits with rivastigmine on various aspects of attention (4-7).
+In related trials in both dementias, the CDR System detected significant benefits with rivastigmine on various aspects of attention (4-7).

 - This was a parallel group, double-blind, placebo controlled, multicentre trial of memantine